rugbyprof/4663-Cryptography/Assignments/A04/README.md

                  G   X   A
 ```

-- Read the final ciphertext off in columns to get the message that will be sent:
+- Read the final ciphertext off in columns to get the message that will be sent (I kept the spaces in for readability):

 ```
 Hijack: FF FX GA GD DD DD AG FG AD XF GG FA AA AD